wkolowski/Type-Theory-Wishlist/README.md

 ```
 codata Stream (A : Type) : Type
-& hd : A
+& hd of A
-& tl : Stream
+& tl of Stream
 ```

 Corecursive definitions by copattern matching work essentially the same as those which are not corecursive.
 Note that, just like for recursive definitions, we must omit the parameters of the definition, which may look weird at first and requires some getting used to.